Ella-Hoeppner/Quoot/README.md

 ## To Do:
 ### high priority
+* multiple bindings in a let block, that can depend on one another
 * port cljs kd-tree implementation to quoot for a performance test
 * Use &str rather than String for string objects
   * actually might I run into borrowing/ownership problems if I try to do this?